JohnHKoh/indian-poker/README.md

 # Indian Poker
-As of now, this web-app is played ideally with only mobile devices.
+As of now, this "non-mobile" version of the game is not formatted well with mobile devices.
 Supports different rooms.
 Written in Node.JS with Express and Socket.io.
 Cards assets taken from https://github.com/richardschneider/cardsJS.

 ### The Rules